-I live in Nottingham, with my wife and two teenage children.
-I’m in my early forties and for the last two decades I have been a designer, artist and lecturer, whilst raising our children.
-This continues to be the ‘work of my hands’ alongside my work in spiritual direction.
+Nottingham, England is home for my wife and I — with our two adult-children using it as their base as they venture out into the world.
+For the last two decades I have been a designer, artist (see JonnyNorridge.com) and university lecturer.
+This continues to be a meaningful part of my working life alongside my work in spiritual direction

 Background and Upbringing

 I was bought up in Oxfordshire, with parents who were pastors and four brothers.
-I am fortunate to be surrounded by family who inhabit the worlds of education, medicine, law, charitable-enterprise, theology, science, church leadership and service.
-This is not the space to go through the various seasons of my life; save to say, there have been many joys, losses, challenges and graces.
+This is not the space to go through all the various seasons of my life; save to say, there have been many joys, losses, challenges, grief and graces.
 All this plays a part in my formation and understanding of what a Christlike life looks like and shaping my desire to live compassionately, contemplatively and creatively.

-For two decades, I have served and led within various teams and small groups in the life of Trent Vineyard, Nottingham.
-This has included roles with compassion and poverty alleviation, creative expressions of prayer and worship, teaching, spiritual formation, meditation, prayer, pastoral care, and hospitality.
+About two and a half decades ago, I joined a burgeoning Vineyard church plant in Nottingham.
+Throughout the growth of that community I have served and led within various teams and small groups in the life of the church in a voluntary capacity.
+This has included roles with compassion and poverty alleviation, prayer and worship, teaching, theology, spiritual formation, pastoral care and hospitality.

-Before and above all these connections, relationships and affiliations, I seek to live simply as a faithful follower of Jesus — attentive to the Spirit — open to the Presence of God.
+Before, above and within all these communities, relationships and affiliations, I seek to live simply as a faithful follower of Jesus — attentive to the Spirit — open to the Presence of God.